eric-do/ProgrammablePZ/README.md

 - Find rides created by user
 - Find all follows and followers

+##### Backend
-In the backend, these results are cached using redis and apicache.
+Results are cached using redis and apicache.
 GET requests will add results to the cache, and subsequent POST requests will clear the cache.

+##### Frontend
-In the frontend, React Query for its robust query management, which includes local caching.
+The frontend uses React Query for its robust query management, which includes local caching.

-Cache expiration is relatively short (most are 5 minutes) and traffic is low, so an intelligent eviction policy is not high priority.
+Cache expiration is relatively short (5 minutes) and traffic is low, so an intelligent eviction policy is not high priority.
 However if traffic does grow, we can just evict using LRU policy.

 <br/>

 ### Next steps
 #### Scaling
+##### Vertical
-The application code currently exists only on one Heroku service.
-As more users join, we can obviously look at vertically scaling by upgrading our plan.
+The application code currently exists on one Heroku server.
+As more users join, we can look at vertically scaling by upgrading our plan.

+##### Horizontal
-Since the backend and frontend are hosted on different services, horizontally scaling the backend separately from the frontend wouldn't be a problem.
+Since the backend and frontend are hosted on different services (Heroku and Netlify, respectively), horizontally scaling the backend separately from the frontend wouldn't be a problem.

-We can migrate to microservice architecture based on performance bottlenecks.
-E.g. separate services for:
+We can migrate to microservice architecture based on performance bottlenecks, and put each service on its own server(s).
+We can use AWS EC2 if we're looking to do configurations manually.

+We can do separate services for:
 - Authentication
-- Timeline creation
+- Timeline
-- Getting rides
-- Posting rides
+- Rides

+Depending on traffic, some servers may be dedicated to reads and others to writes.

 We can use a load balancer such as nginx to point to the respective services and further scale and create copies of each service based on observed throughput.

 If our database becomes a bottleneck, we can create DB copies, i.e. one write DB and multiple read DBs.
 <br/>
 #### Timeline optimization
-As more users use the application, the cost of generating a timeline is going to becomes very expensive.
+As more users use the application, the cost of generating a timeline is going to becomes increasingly expensive in terms of performance.

-We can generate timelines on the server on a given interval, independent of user action.
-Each timeline can be stores as a row or document, depending on whether selecting a DB specifically for generating and inserting timelines is needed.
+Timelines are currently generated on request, but we can generate timelines on the server on a given interval, independent of user action.
+Each new timeline can be stored as a row or document, depending on whether selecting a DB specifically for generating and inserting timelines is needed.
 The timeline content itself can be stored as a JSON object.

 When generating a new timeline, we only add rides created after the creation date of the most recent timeline.

 With indexing, retrieval of a timeline should be logarithmic, as there will be no expensive joins required.
 As users continue to view more rides (e.g. infinite scroll), we keep serving progressively older timelines.

 This would be costly if we're doing it for all users, as we'd be generating timelines for inactive users.
 We can address this by doing so only for "active" users.
 The definition of "active" can be defined later, e.g. based on last login, login frequency, frequency of requests, etc.
 <br/>